 3 Key Takeaways from our Series A Webinar

-Last week, we hosted a webinar on how to raise a Series A. In it, I and Zylo CEO & Co-Founder Eric Christopher shared tactics and advice on how to make sure your Series A raise is a successful one.
+Last week, we hosted a webinar on how to raise a Series A. In it, Zylo CEO & Co-Founder Eric Christopher and I shared tactics and advice on how to make sure your Series A raise is a successful one.
 If you made it, thanks!
 We had a great turnout of engaged audience members.
-If you weren’t able to make it, that recording, along with all of the resources we shared, is available here.
+If you weren’t able to make it, you can check out the recording below:

 Today, I want to share three key takeaways from the webinar, in the hopes that they might help you raise your next funding round.

-1. How to know if you’re ready to raise?
-It comes down to these 3 things.
+How to know if you’re ready to raise?

 Series A readiness is a difficult thing to pin down.
 So much depends on your specific situation: the industry you’re in, the product you’ve built, your business model.
 A good breakdown of specific numbers you should be hitting can be found here, but even that list isn’t universal.